The Spy Who Loved Me (film): Filming

 Tom Mankiewicz claimed that Catherine Deneuve wanted to play the female lead and was willing to cut her normal rate from $400,000 per picture to $250,000, but Broccoli would not pay above $80,000.
 Marthe Keller and Dominique Sanda were also considered, while the original frontrunner Lois Chiles was not pursued after her agent informed the producers that she had retired.
+Danton Rissner, who was working for United Artists, lobbied to get a screentest for Barbara Bach, which she successfully passed.
 Before the casting of Richard Kiel, Will Sampson, David Prowse and Jack O'Halloran (according to O'Halloran) were considered to play Jaws.

 The film was shot at the Pinewood Studios in London, Porto Cervo in Sardinia (Hotel Cala di Volpe), Egypt (Karnak, Mosque of Ibn Tulun, Gayer-Anderson Museum, Abu Simbel temples), Malta, Scotland, Hayling Island UK, Okinawa, Switzerland and Mount Asgard on Baffin Island in the then northern Canadian territory of Northwest Territories (now located in Nunavut).

 As no studio was big enough for the interior of Stromberg's supertanker, and set designer Ken Adam did not want to repeat what he had done with SPECTRE's volcano base in You Only Live Twice – "a workable but ultimately wasteful set" – construction began in March 1976 of a new sound stage at Pinewood, the 007 Stage, at a cost of $1.8 million.
 To complement this stage, Eon also paid for building a water tank capable of storing approximately 1200000 Impgal.
 The soundstage was so huge that cinematographer Claude Renoir found himself unable to effectively light it due to his deteriorating eyesight, and so according to Ken Adam, Stanley Kubrick visited the production, in secret, to advise on how to light the stage.
 The studio had water right to draw well water from below the stage then saved the water for future use, so filming was possible during the 1976 UK heatwave.
 For the supertanker exterior, while Shell was willing to lend an abandoned tanker to the production, the elevated insurance and safety risks caused it to be replaced with miniatures built by Derek Meddings's team and shot in the Bahamas.
 The tanker miniature was 63 ft long with three sailors, and designed as a catamaran so it could swallow the submarine miniatures by driving over them.
 Stromberg's shark tank was also filmed in the Bahamas, using a live shark in a saltwater swimming pool.
 Adam decided to do experiments with curved shapes for the scenery, as he felt all his previous setpieces were "too linear".
 This was demonstrated with the Atlantis, which is a dome and curved surfaces outside, and many curved objects in Stromberg's office inside.
 For Gogol's offices, Adam wanted an open space to contrast M's enclosed headquarters, and drew inspiration from Sergei Eisenstein to do a "Russian crypt-like" set.